intel/xpumanager/xpumd/level-zero-go/level-zero-stub/README.md

 # level-zero-stub

-A shared-library stub (`libze_stub.so`) that implements the Level Zero Sysman API.
+A shared-library stub (`libze_stub.so`) that implements the Level Zero Sysman API, plus the parts of the Level Zero loader (`zel*`) API that the Sysman bindings need.
 The stub driver is intended for use in unit and integration tests.

 ## Requirements